danstepanov/expo-snackify/README.md

 Contributions to Snackify are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.

-Built with love by the folks that brought you Create Expo Stack](https://createexpostack.com/).
+Built with love by the folks that brought you [Create Expo Stack](https://createexpostack.com/).

 ## License